Gabi-Legend/Temperature-Controlled-Fan/README.md

-Temperature Controlled Fan
+# Temperature Controlled Fan

-A simple Arduino project that automatically turns a fan on when the temperature drops below a set threshold.
+A simple Arduino project that automatically turns a fan on or off depending on the temperature.

 ---
-Components

-Arduino board

-L298N motor driver

-DC motor (fan)

-Temperature sensor (e.g., LM35 or DHT11)

-Jumper wires

-External power supply for the motor
+## Overview

+This project uses an Arduino, a temperature sensor, and an L298N motor driver to control a DC fan.
+When the temperature drops below a defined threshold, the fan starts automatically.

 ---
-How it Works

-The Arduino reads the temperature from the sensor.
-If the temperature goes below a defined value, the Arduino activates the motor driver and starts the fan.
+## Components

+* Arduino board
+* L298N motor driver
+* DC motor / fan
+* Temperature sensor (LM35, DHT11, etc.)
+* Jumper wires
+* External power supply

 ---
-Connections

-Temperature sensor connected to an Arduino input pin

-L298N IN1 and IN2 connected to Arduino digital pins

-Fan connected to the motor driver outputs

-External power supply connected to the L298N
+## How It Works

+The Arduino reads the temperature from the sensor continuously.
+If the temperature goes below a predefined value, the Arduino activates the motor driver and starts the fan.

 ---
-Usage

-Upload the Arduino code, power the circuit, and the fan will automatically start when the temperature condition is met.
+## Setup

+1. Connect the temperature sensor to the Arduino.
+2. Connect the L298N input pins to Arduino digital pins.
+3. Connect the fan to the motor driver outputs.
+4. Provide external power to the motor driver.
+5. Upload the code to the Arduino.

+---

+## License

+Free to use for educational purposes.